 - Push gently the madeleines into the cavity and place the pan in the fridge for 1 hour or in the freezer for 20 minutes until the chocolate is set.
 Then, remove the madeleines from the pan and enjoy.

 Full instructions are at the bottom of the page.
-Get all measurements, ingredients, and instructions in the printable version at the end of this post.
+Get all measurements, ingredients, and instructions at the end of this post.

 How to store the chocolate madeleines?